-Princess Diana & Prince Charles Allegedly Did This Together On The Day Of Their Divorce Per ‘Express’
+Princess Diana & Prince Charles Allegedly Did This Together On The Day Of Their Divorce, Per ‘Express’

-Princess Diana and Prince Charles, despite their many personal difficulties prior to their split, allegedly did this on the day of their divorce reported Express, noting that the couple managed to find time to direct comfort towards one another on what was reportedly the darkest day in the British monarchy.
+Princess Diana and Prince Charles, despite their many personal difficulties prior to their split, allegedly did this on the day of their divorce, reported Express, noting that the couple managed to find time to direct comfort toward one another on what was reportedly the darkest day in the British monarchy.

-As depicted in a British television documentary titled The Royal Family at War, royal expert and the Editor of Royalty Magazine Ingrid Seward remarked Prince Charles and Princess Diana comforted one another on the day their split was finalized.
+As depicted in a British television documentary titled The Royal Family at War, royal expert and the editor of Royalty Magazine Ingrid Seward remarked Prince Charles and Princess Diana comforted one another on the day their split was finalized.

 “Diana did tell me something quite interesting,” said Seward per Express.
 “She said that on the day of the divorce, she and Charles sat down together on the sofa and they both cried.”

-It is unknown if at the time their divorce decree was finalized if Prince Charles was seriously involved with his longtime lover, Camilla Parker Bowles.
-The mother of a son and a daughter, Parker Bowles was married during her affair with Prince Charles as well, to Andrew Parker Bowles until 1995 when the couple divorced.
+It is unknown at the time their divorce decree was finalized if Prince Charles was seriously involved with his longtime lover, Camilla Parker Bowles.
+The mother of a son and a daughter, Parker Bowles was married during her affair with Prince Charles to Andrew Parker Bowles until 1995 when the couple divorced.
 Prince Charles is godfather to the couple’s son, Tom Parker Bowles.

 Prince Charles and Camilla Parker Bowles married in 2005, with Parker Bowles and his second wife Rosemary in attendance.

 This paints a decidedly different portrait of the couple, who were depicted at odds in the book Diana: Her True Story by Andrew Morton.
-In Morton’s version of the split, the couple unhappy for years prior to asking the Queen for a legal separation and finally a divorce, which was decreed by Kensington Palace in August 1996.
+In Morton’s version of the split, the couple was unhappy for years prior to asking the queen for a legal separation and finally a divorce, which was decreed by Kensington Palace in August 1996.

 View this post on Instagram